autarkper/Cinnamon-Alt-Tab-Enhanced/README.md

       - Primary monitor, secondary monitor, focus monitor, or bottom monitor
     - Option to automatically move all new windows to the preferred monitor
     - Automatically forces "transient" (dialog) windows to open on the same monitor as their parent
+    - Honors Cinnamon's "Only use workspaces on primary monitor" setting
+  - Direct activation of windows using numeric hotkeys
+    - Selected windows can be assigned a number, starting from 0, which can be used as a hotkey
   - Extended mouse support
+    - Multiple selection of windows with the mouse
   - Context menus for working with windows
     - Minimize/restore windows
     - Move windows from one workspace to another
     - Move windows to the current workspace
     - Move windows to an empty workspace (possibly creating a new, temporary workspace)
+    - Make windows show on all workspaces
     - Move windows from one monitor to another
     - Close windows
     - Prune empty, unnamed workspaces